Master of Social Work

 Master of Social Work (M.S.W.)

-M.S.W. is fully accredited by the Council on Social Work Education and is designed to prepare students for a career in professional social work practice.
-The advanced generalist curriculum provides students with the knowledge, values, ethics, and skills to engage in multi-level practice with individuals, families, organizations and communities.
+The Department of Human Services offers the Master of Social Work (M.S.W.) program.
+The Program of Social Work is fully accredited by the Council on Social Work Education and is designed to prepare students for a career in professional social work practice.
+The curriculum provides students with the knowledge, values, ethics, and skills to engage in multi-level practice with individuals, families, organizations, and communities.

 Social work’s web-hybrid, competency-based, “signature pedagogy” program is offered for full-time (2-year) or part-time (3-year) students.
 In this program, students attend five intensive weekends during the fall and spring semesters starting at 5:00 pm on Friday and all day Saturday.
 The remainder of the coursework is completed online.
 This combination of weekend intensive face-to-face classes and web-based coursework has proven to be a popular program among students who work full-time or who live at a considerable distance from campus.

 Social Work also offers an Advanced Standing (1-year) program in a web-hybrid format.
 The Advanced Standing program is designed for students who have received a Bachelor of Social Work from a Council of Social Work Education accredited program within the last five years.

 What have you done today to change the world?
 Think Social Work...
 Think VSU!